HBHAS Halton Freedom Celebration Festival 2018

 Exquisite musical and dance acts, youth and children's events, artistic/musical and historical forums, and an extensive marketplace of cultural cuisine and memorabilia, historical and community literature and exceptional multi cultural ambiance.

-Learn about Canada's rich and vibrant Black history, and celebrate the heritage that Black Canadians brought to this area.
-Hear personal stories about growing up in the "last retreat of the Underground Railroad" from Dennis Scott, founder and Chair of the Halton Black History Awareness Society.
+Learned and celebrated Canada's rich and vibrant Black history and heritage that Black Canadians brought to this area through personal stories about growing up in the "last retreat of the Underground Railroad" from Dennis Scott, founder and Chair of the Halton Black History Awareness Society.

 Natasha Henry Founder of Fundi Educational Resources, Curriculum Development Support Resources Focusing on African Canadian History; Curriculum Consultant, Public & Private School Educator; Workshop Facilitator, Author and Keynote Speaker